Amaranthus retroflexus: As a weed

+A. retroflexus is a weed outside its native range and has developed resistance against fomesafen in Northeast China.

+Potential toxicity

+No species of genus Amaranthus is known to be poisonous to humans, but the leaves of A. retroflexus contain oxalic acid and may contain nitrates if grown in nitrate-rich soils.

+Like many other species of Amaranthus, this plant may be harmful and even deadly when fed to cattle and pigs in large amounts over several days.
+Such forage may cause fatal nephrotoxicity, presumably because of its high oxalate content.
+Other symptoms, such as bloat or methylglobineamia in the most severe cases, might reflect its high nitrate content.

+Uses

-Culinary use
+Culinary

 This plant is eaten as a vegetable in different places of the world.
-No species of genus Amaranthus is known to be poisonous, but the leaves contain oxalic acid and may contain nitrates if grown in nitrate-rich soils, so the water should be discarded after boiling.
+The water should be discarded after boiling due to the presence of oxalic acid and possibly nitrates.
 The young shoots and leaves can be eaten raw.
 The leaves are high in calcium, iron, protein, and phosphorus.

-A. retroflexus was used for a multitude of food and medicinal purposes by many Native American groups in the US West.
+A. retroflexus was used for a multitude of food and medicinal purposes by many Native American groups in the western United States.
 It is among the species consumed as a vegetable in Mexican markets as Quelite quintonil.